Edie Huggins

 Edie Huggins (August 14, 1935 – July 29, 2008) was an American television reporter, journalist and broadcaster.
-In 1966, Huggins became one of the first African American women to report on television in Philadelphia, remaining a fixture on WCAU-TV for 42 years; the longest consecutive television run of any Philadelphia TV news reporter in history.
+In 1966, Huggins became one of the first African-American women to report on television in Philadelphia, remaining a fixture on WCAU-TV for 42 years; the longest consecutive television run of any Philadelphia TV news reporter in history.

 Early life and career

 Huggins was born Edith "Eddie" Lou Thompson on August 14, 1935, in Saint Joseph, Missouri.
 She became known as Edie (pronounced Eedee) later in life.
 She graduated from Bartlett High School in St. Joseph in 1953.
-Huggins, who still went by her given name of Edith at the time, graduated cum laude with a bachelor's degree in science from the State University of New York at Plattsburgh.
+Still going by her given name of Edith at the time, she graduated cum laude with a bachelor's degree in science from the State University of New York at Plattsburgh.

 Huggins began her career by working as a registered nurse in New York City.
 She was employed by both Bellevue Hospital and Flower Fifth Avenue Hospital.
-Simultaneously, Huggins was hired as a consultant for the NBC daytime soap opera, The Doctors, which began airing in 1963.
+Simultaneously, she was hired as a consultant for the NBC daytime soap opera The Doctors, which began airing in 1963.
 Her consulting working soon led to acting roles on the drama.
-Her other soap opera acting credits included Love of Life and The Edge of Night which were aired on CBS.
-Huggins was also cast in the 1966 film, A Man Called Adam opposite Sammy Davis Jr, Ossie Davis, Frank Sinatra, Jr. and Louis Armstrong.
+Her other soap-opera acting credits included Love of Life and The Edge of Night which were aired on CBS.
+Huggins was also cast in the 1966 film A Man Called Adam, opposite Sammy Davis Jr., Ossie Davis, Frank Sinatra Jr. and Louis Armstrong.